 Under the Smoke-free Environment Act 2000, "smoke" means use, consume, hold or otherwise have control over a tobacco product, non-tobacco smoking product or e-cigarette that is generating (whether or not by burning) smoke or an aerosol or vapour.

 If the conditions listed above are not complied with, the occupier of the premises and any person who has smoked an e-cigarette at the premises may be guilty of an offence under sections 7 and 8 of the Smoke-free Environment Act 2000.
 The NSW Health Secretary (or delegate) may refuse to grant an exemption if an e-cigarette retailer has previously breached a condition of their exemption or relevant laws.

-The exemption lasts for three years from the date it is granted unless it is revoked or it expires earlier.
+The above list of conditions is not exhaustive, and the NSW Health Secretary (or delegate) may impose additional conditions at their absolute discretion.
+An exemption does not override any requirements imposed on a proprietor by a landlord or any other laws.The exemption lasts for three years from the date it is granted unless it is revoked or it expires earlier.
 The NSW Health Secretary (or delegate) may revoke an exemption at any time by written notice.
 An exemption expires where the proprietor commences retailing other products than those listed in condition one, including tobacco products.

 To avoid operating outside the conditions of an exemption, exempted retailers must immediately advise the NSW Health Secretary (or delegate), if they:

 Assessment of applications will include an inspection of the premises.
 Exempted premises still need to meet all other legal obligations and requirements, including the ban on displaying e-cigarette and e-cigarette accessories, and the ban on selling liquid nicotine.

 To apply for an exemption please complete and sign the

 The person engaging in e-cigarette retailing must make an application for exemption for each premises they wish to be exempt.